 - Have been diagnosed with an STI in the past 6 months

 Australian studies have come forward with positive findings that illustrate that taking preventative measures could drastically improve the quality of life for those who are HIV positive.

 The University of New South Wales, Sydney reports that 92% of HIV positive gay and bisexual men are experiencing an undetectable viral load, as a result of successful antiretroviral treatment, or antiretroviral drugs known as ARV.

 A viral load is defined as the level of HIV infection in the body at a given time.
 Someone who may have been diagnosed with HIV is said to have an "undetectable load" when there is a 0% risk associated with transmitting the infection to their sexual partner(s).
 Breaking a success record for the third year running, the study reports that over 90% of men can no longer transmit HIV.

-The only way to fully protect yourself, regardless of your sexual orientation is to get tested on a regular basis.
+The only way to fully protect yourself, regardless of your sexual orientation is to get tested regularly.
 The CDC recommends that everyone between the age of 13 and 64 is tested at least once a year as part of their health routine.
 Those who are perceived as "high risk" should get tested every three months.
-High risk demographics depend on sexuality, lifestyle factors and family history.
+High-risk demographics depend on sexuality, lifestyle factors, and family history.